rAden-sabers/Wallpapers-1920x1080/README.md

 Contains all the Lightsabers (x36) you can see in the 9 movies (ANH/ESB/ROTJ/TPM/AOTC/ROTS/TFA/TLJ/TROS).

-Star Wars:

-Episode I - The Phantom Menace (TPM)

-Episode II - Attack of the Clones (AOTC)

-Episode III - Revenge of the Sith (ROTS)

-Episode IV - A New Hope (ANH)

-Episode V – The Empire Strikes Back (ESB)

-Episode VI - Return of the Jedi (ROTJ)

-Episode VII - The Force Awakens (TFA)

-Episode VIII - The Last Jedi (TLJ)

-Episode IX - The Rise of Skywalker (ROTS)

 Adi Gallia & Shaak Ti's Lightsaber ROTS AOTC TPM Replica